vincehartman38/Replication-of-Transformer-Uncertainty/README.md

 <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/original_figures/replication_figure3.jpg" width=500 alt="Original Syntactic Distance">

 #### Replicated Figures for Syntactic Distance
+CNN/DM | XSum
+:-------------------------:| :-------------------------:
+<img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/pegasus-cnn_dailymail_syntactic.jpeg" width=300 alt="Replication Figure 3 PEGASUS XSUM"> |<img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/pegasus-xsum_syntactic.jpeg" width=300 alt="Replication Figure 3 Pegasus CNN">

-I was not able to replicate these results.
-My results did not find a relationship between the syntactic distance and entropy.
+I was not able to replicate these results as my results did not find a relationship between the syntactic distance and entropy.
 I have verified the underlying code and the calculation for syntactic distance and entropy; all calculations are correct.
 There maybe a few reasons why I was unable to replicate these results:
 * My subset of the XSum and CNN/DM datasets might not match the authors.
 * Since the formula for the linearized tree was not provided; my implementation may not match the authors.
 I emailed the head author, Jiacheng Xu, and he responded that Shrey Desai worked on this portion and he will be gettin back to me.

-CNN/DM | XSum
-:-------------------------:| :-------------------------:
-<img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/pegasus-cnn_dailymail_syntactic.jpeg" width=300 alt="Replication Figure 3 PEGASUS XSUM"> |<img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/pegasus-xsum_syntactic.jpeg" width=300 alt="Replication Figure 3 Pegasus CNN">

 ### Attention Entropy
 The authors explored if there is a relationship between the entropy in the encoder and the prediction entropy from the decoder.
 The goal is to see how an encoder places attention during generation and if it correlates with prediction.